kilian-group/phantom-reasoning/README.md

 brew install swi-prolog

 # If need an editable version add as a submodule
+# TODO otherwise this should be moved to pyproject.toml of phantom-reasoning
 pip install phantom-wiki[eval]

 pip install -e ".[dev]"